 For the Province to participate, it must compete in a minimum of three sections and 25 horses to make travelling of two judges a viable proposition.
 It would, however, not be necessary for all sections of the competition to be held by a Province, it is merely a chance for dressage athletes to ride on reasonably equal terms against their peers in the other Provinces.
-A Participation Fee will be levied for each Section entered, to partially cover administration costs.
-The amount charged per Section will be revised annually.

 Each Province will be limited to a maximum of 40 starters a day.
 Large provinces may have 120 starters which will run over 3 days in total for all section for the Dressage SA Challenge Classes at the show.
 The number of athletes allowed for each section will be at the discretion of the Provincial Dressage Committee.
+The OC, in consultation with the Provincial Dressage Committee will determine the number of horses to qualify in each grade of the sections and in the event of there being more places being available, more combinations may be selected to compete in the Dressage SA Challenge event.
+Consolation classes must be held if there are more than 40 per day for the Challenge.